Humphrey Stafford, 1st Duke of Buckingham

-Stafford returned to the French campaign during the 1430s and for his loyalty and years of service, he was elevated from Earl of Stafford to Duke of Buckingham.
+Stafford returned to the French campaign during the 1430s, and for his loyalty he was elevated from Earl of Stafford to Duke of Buckingham.
 Around the same time, his mother died.
 As much of his estate—as her dower—had previously been in her hands, Humphrey went from having a reduced income in his early years to being one of the wealthiest and most powerful landowners in England.
 His lands stretched across much of the country, ranging from East Anglia to the Welsh border.
 Being such an important figure in the localities was not without its dangers and for some time he feuded violently with Sir Thomas Malory in the Midlands.

 After returning from France, Stafford remained in England for the rest of his life, serving King Henry.
 He acted as the King's bodyguard and chief negotiator during Jack Cade's Rebellion of 1450, helping to suppress it.
 When the King's cousin, Richard, Duke of York, rebelled two years later, Stafford investigated York's followers.
 In 1453, the King became ill and sank into a catatonic state; law and order broke down further and when civil war began in 1455, Stafford fought for the King in the First Battle of St Albans which began the Wars of the Roses.
 Both were captured by the Yorkists and Stafford spent most of his final years attempting to mediate between the Yorkist and Lancastrian factions, the latter by now headed by Henry's wife, Margaret of Anjou.
 Partly due to a feud with a leading Yorkist—Richard Neville, Earl of Warwick—Stafford eventually declared for King Henry and the Duke of York was defeated in 1459, driving York into exile.
 When the rebels returned the following year they attacked the royal army at Northampton.
 Acting as the King's personal guard in the ensuing struggle, Stafford was killed and the King was again taken prisoner.
 Stafford's eldest son had died of plague two years earlier and the Buckingham dukedom descended to Stafford's five-year-old grandson, Henry, a ward of the King until he came of age in 1473.